Book Summary: Outgrowing God by Richard Dawkins

 In this chapter, Dawkins addresses the idea that moral truths are a product of divine revelation, and that without God, there can be no moral absolutes.
 He argues that moral truths are subjective and culturally relative, and that secular societies can still maintain high standards of morality without relying on religious beliefs.

-See also Book Summary: The Extended Phenotype by Richard Dawkins
+See also Book Summary: The Magic of Reality by Richard Dawkins

 Conclusion